Data Pipeline in Control Room

 Work items can be any individual pieces of data that your process handles — for example, invoices, URLs, or customer support tickets.
 Each work item can contain both input metadata for robots processing them as well as output data and output files.

 The data pipeline also allows splitting the work to multiple execution environments in one-to-many style of processing, and can be used to process huge volumes of data efficiently.
-For example, some parts of a complex Enterprise process can be parallelized to hundreds of Robocorp Cloud containers, making it possible to take advantage of the Cloud scale and efficiency without having to host your own infrastructure.
+For example, some parts of a complex Enterprise process can be parallelized to hundreds of Control Room containers, making it possible to take advantage of the Cloud scale and efficiency without having to host your own infrastructure.

 Business user friendly UI:s